Stepa Stepanović: First World War

 At the beginning of World War I he acted as the representative of the absent chief of staff Radomir Putnik.
 He was responsible for mobilization and some war preparations.
 After Putnik's return he took command of the Second Army.

 In World War I, he led the Serbian army in a great victory in the Battle of Cer, where his Second Army completely defeated the Austrian Fifth Army, arriving to the scene after a forced march.
 This was the first allied victory of the war, and he was promoted to Field Marshal.
 His army achieved successes in the Battle of the Drina and Battle of Kolubara, in addition to the defence of Serbia in 1915.

 In 1918 he was again in command of the Second Army which was a part of the large Allied offensive in Macedonia, they achieved a breakthrough on 15 September.
 The Second Army advanced to the Bulgarian border and from there, after Bulgarian capitulation on 29 September 1918 turned West towards Bosnia and the Adriatic Sea.

 He was an active officer until the end of 1919, when he retired from service as the commander in chief of the Serbian army.
 During his career he was also serving as the minister of the army on two occasions.

 He was decorated with the "Takovski krst sa ukrštenim mačevima" medal for bravery during the 1876-1878 wars against the Turks.
 He was also awarded the Knight Grand Cross (GCMG) of The Most Distinguished Order of Saint Michael and Saint George.
-He died in the town of Čačak on 29 April 1929.
+He died in the town of Čačak in the morning of 27 April 1929.